| Building

 everything is square.
 After marking off all doors and windows I go back

+and double check all the locations making sure everything is correct.
 Next I use an x-acto knife with a #11 blade and a metal

 straight edge to scribe around the frames of the windows and doors.
 If